 These priorities are interconnected and allow us to provide opportunities for a better life for all.

 I would like to designate my gift to a specific agency.
 How do I do this?

-Please note: Agency designated gifts are not monitored and United Way cannot ensure their results.
+Please note that designated gifts are not monitored by United Way of Central and Northeastern Connecticut.

 I would like to designate my gift to a specific agency, but I do not know the designation code.

 We can look up the designation code in our database and provide it to you.
 However, if we are unable to locate a designation code for your agency, we will research your agency and create a code upon receiving your pledge card.
 Any information you can provide about your agency is helpful.

 How will I be acknowledged by the agency?